joric/mitosis/mitosis-bluetooth/README.md

 ### Debugging

-You can hook up a single UART RX pin (115200 baud) via [pin 19 or pin 21](https://i.imgur.com/apx8W8W.png) (key S23 or key S15 for a non-reversed PCB).
+You can hook up a single UART RX pin at 115200 baud ([currently pin 21, key S15 or S23](https://i.imgur.com/apx8W8W.png)).
 You will also need common GND and VCC to make it work.
-Oddly enough it works along with the keyboard matrix so you can use any pin you want, just don't use the same pin for TX and RX to avoid feedback.
+It doesn't really interfere much with the keyboard matrix so you can use any pin you want, just don't use the same pin for TX and RX to avoid feedback.

 ## Status